dcnieho/glassesTools/README.md

 - *Pupil Labs eye trackers*: Recordings should either be preprocessed using Pupil Player (*Pupil Core* and *Pupil Invisible*), Neon Player (*Pupil Neon*) or exported from Pupil Cloud (*Pupil Invisible* and *Pupil Neon*).
-  - Using Pupil Player (*Pupil Core* and *Pupil Invisible*) or Neon player (*Pupil Neon*): Each recording should 1) be opened in Pupil/Neon Player, and 2) an export of the recording (`e` hotkey) should be run from pupil player.
+  - Using Pupil Player (*Pupil Core* and *Pupil Invisible*) or Neon player (*Pupil Neon*): Each recording should 1) be opened in Pupil/Neon Player, and 2) an export of the recording (`e` hotkey) should be run from Pupil/Neon Player.
 Make sure to disable the
-    `World Video Exporter` in the `Plugin Manager` before exporting, as the exported video is not used by glassesValidator and takes a long time to create.
+    `World Video Exporter` in the `Plugin Manager` before exporting, as the exported video is not used by glassesTools and takes a long time to create.
 Note that importing a Pupil/Neon Player export of a Pupil Invisibl/Neone recording may require an internet connection.
 This is used to retrieve the scene camera calibration from Pupil Lab's servers in case the recording does not have a `calibration.bin` file.
   - Using Pupil Cloud (*Pupil Invisible* and *Pupil Neon*): Export the recordings using the `Timeseries data + Scene video` action.
   - For the *Pupil Core*, for best results you may wish to do a scene camera calibration yourself, see https://docs.pupil-labs.com/core/software/pupil-capture/#camera-intrinsics-estimation.
-    If you do not do so, a generic calibration will be used by Pupil Capture during data recording, by Pupil Player during data analysis and by glassesValidator, which may result in incorrect accuracy values.
+    If you do not do so, a generic calibration will be used by Pupil Capture during data recording, by Pupil Player during data analysis and by the glassesTools processing functions, which may result in incorrect accuracy values.
 - *SMI ETG*: For SMI ETG recordings, access to BeGaze is required and the following steps should be performed:
   - Export gaze data: `Export` -> `Legacy: Export Raw Data to File`.
     - In the `General` tab, make sure you select the following: